VenuR0071/VisionGrid/README.md

 Set Up the Frontend

-Navigate to the frontend directory (assuming frontend files like App.js are in a frontend folder; create one if not provided).
+Navigate to the fronten directory (assuming frontend files like App.js are in a frontend folder; create one if not provided).
 Install frontend dependencies:cd frontend npm install